Types of Auto Injuries

 People are injured and killed every day in auto collision in Texas due to the negligent actions of other drivers over which they have no control.
 Commercial motor vehicles, drunk drivers, traffic law violations, driver inattentiveness and distraction, construction zones—these are just some examples of hazards we may face every time we take the wheel.

-The lawyers at Simmons & Fletcher, P.C. regularly deal with all of the above issues.
+The lawyers at Simmons and Fletcher, P.C. regularly deal with all of the above issues.
 If you are the victim of an auto injury of any kind, call us today to schedule a free consultation and educate you on your next step.

 Types of Auto Injuries we Handle